Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Relational Structure and Axioms

-\begin{remark}[Axiom Independence] Axioms~1 and~2 are mutually independent: a classical register satisfies Axiom~1 without~2 (no continuous symmetry); infinite-dimensional QM satisfies Axiom~2 without~1 (no finite capacity).
-The framework classifies interpretations by which axioms they accept or reject: collapse theories modify the dynamics; many-worlds accepts all. \end{remark}
+\begin{remark}[Axiom Independence] The two axioms and their derived clauses are mutually independent.
+Discrete-K theories at finite $M$ (Remark~\ref{rem:excluded-models}) satisfy finite capacity and the saturation hierarchy (Theorem~\ref{thm:src-master}(S1)--(S4)) without Imperceptibility (clause (I)), and may satisfy SRC's other consequences partially; the classical register ($M = 1$) satisfies finite capacity and Permutation Invariance but lacks the continuous K-symmetry needed for Basis Isotropy (clause (B)).
+Infinite-dimensional QM satisfies SRC and Imperceptibility without finite capacity (Axiom~\ref{ax:finite}).
+The framework classifies interpretations by which axioms or derived clauses they accept or reject: collapse theories modify the dynamics; many-worlds accepts all; hidden-variable theories reject the saturation hierarchy; discrete-K theories ($M < \infty$) reject Imperceptibility (see \S\ref{sec:discussion} for the comparison with Bohmian mechanics). \end{remark}

-\textit{Terminological note.} Throughout, ``follows from the axioms'' means ``is a consequence of Axioms 1--2 and Theorem~\ref{thm:dynamics-derived} together with stated definitions and regularity conditions.''
-The framework classifies theories by which axioms they accept or reject.